christophetd/aws-sso-device-code-authentication/README.md

 Companion blog post: https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication/

 *Note: This repository is pretty much useless since you can use the AWS CLI to achieve the same purpose.
-But it provides an interactive PoC to try it. :-)*
+But it provides an interactive PoC to try it, and doesn't mess with your current AWS CLI configuration! :-)*

 ## Installation